Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Timezone dropdown now lists real IANA timezones with their current GMT offsets, auto-detects the system default, and supports override.
   - Dropdown no longer shows flag icons; labels are concise like "Kolkata (GMT +05:30)".
   - Added search-as-you-type in the timezone dropdown; filters by label, IANA id, or offset.
+  - **Fixed timezone dropdown initialization**: System/browser timezone is now always included in the options list and properly displays on page load
+  - Added robust fallback handling to prevent "(GMT)" display when timezone not found
+  - Improved performance by memoizing current timezone option to avoid repeated array searches

 Engine:
 - Added `src/utils/marketHoursEngine.js` implementing a DST-aware specification: